mikependon/RepoDB/README.md

 ## Highlight

  - RepoDb is the fastest and the most efficient ORM library in .NET as per the result of [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher).
 You can see the actual execution result [here](https://github.com/FransBouma/RawDataAccessBencher/blob/master/Results/20190307_netcore.txt).
- - RepoDb is used on the Production systems at Ørsted A/S.
  - RepoDb is covered by thousand of major business related Unit Tests and Integration Tests.

 ## Notes

+ - RepoDb is an open-source software and will always be free.
-RepoDb is currently **not** accepting any pull-requests until the target core features has all been implemented.
+ - Disclaimer: RepoDb is currently **NOT** accepting any pull-requests until the target core features has all been implemented.

 ## Build Result